This article is a practical guide for traveling in the province of Hebei. Here are the subjects we’ll consider in this guide:

 - Proximity to the sites of Beijing: well yeah, if you haven’t yet visited it, the crowded sections situated in the capital municipality are nearby for those traveling to Hebei: considering the geographical position of the province, it is extremely convenient and doable to stop and admire one of these sites while moving from one spot to another in Hebei.

 - Tranquility: anyone who has visited (or tried to visit) varying sections of the wall located near the capital knows for sure that it is impossible to fully enjoy the spectacle due to the hordes of tourists.
-Imagine now finding yourself alone (alone!!!) walking along a remote seccion that has not been rebuilt.
-It is extremely quiet on the wall while the wind whistles in your ears, the thousand-year-old bricks crumbling from time and the elements crackle under your every step.
+Imagine now finding yourself alone (alone!!!) walking along a remote section that has not been rebuilt.
+It is extremely quiet on the wall while the wind whistles in your ears, the thousand-year-old bricks crumbling from time, and the elements crackle under your every step.
 If you’re trembling in expectation of just the thought, know that Hebei is the province for you!

 - Abundance: the region hosts about 15% of the entire work, and there are more than twenty sections that have been preserved over time and are able to be visited, the majority going back to the Ming period.